 AMF 11 Knockout competition draws

-AMF 11.1 Championship For the Championship knockout competition, the Quarter-Final draw, involving the top four teams from the Premier Tier North and South leagues, will be determined based on league positions.
+AMF 11.1 National Championship For the National Championship knockout competition, the Quarter-Final draw, involving the top four teams from the Premier Tier North and South leagues, will be determined based on league positions.
 There will be no seeding and teams will progress through a pre-determined bracket draw with the first named (home) team hosting the Quarter-Final and Semi-Final matches.